JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Got the correct answer for Part 1.
 Implementation was just naive recursion, examining all red-tile pairs.
 Nothing clever or efficient.
 Which makes me worried about part 2.

+**05:56**

+Added the Part 2 specs.
+Part 2 is much harder.

+I'll add a CLI flag --consider-green to indicate that green tiles should be considered (i.e., use Part 2 logic).
+Then I think a function to identify all the green tiles.
+And then a function to see if a red-cornered rectangle contains only green and red tiles.